KhronosGroup/Vulkan-ValidationLayers/docs/khronos_validation_layer.md

 [3]: https://i.creativecommons.org/l/by-nd/4.0/88x31.png "Creative Commons License"
 [4]: https://creativecommons.org/licenses/by-nd/4.0/
-The `VK_LAYER_KHRONOS_validation` layer encompasses the complete functionality that had previously been provided in the following layers:
+The `VK_LAYER_KHRONOS_validation` layer supports the following validation areas:

+- Thread safety validation
+- Stateless parameter validation
-- VK_LAYER_GOOGLE_threading
+- Object lifetime validation
-- VK_LAYER_LUNARG_parameter_validation
+- Core validation checks
-- VK_LAYER_LUNARG_object_tracker
+- GPU-Assisted validation
-- VK_LAYER_LUNARG_core_validation
+- Best practices validation
-- VK_LAYER_GOOGLE_unique_objects
+- Handle wrapping functionality

-Details for the functionality contained in each of these areas can be viewed in their respective layer detail documents, located in this directory.
+Details for the functionality contained in each of these areas can be viewed in their respective validation detail documents, located in this directory.